anibalsierram/DustProperties/README.md

 <h3>How it works?</h3>
-- All you need to do is modify the properties_LkCa15.py file using your disk properties (see each parameter description below), and then run it:
+- All you need to do is modify the properties_LkCa15.py file using your disk properties (see each parameter description below), and run it:

 <pre><code>ipython main.py properties_LkCa15.py</code></pre>